Ivaylo1992/Ivaylo1992/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- :telescope: I love teaching on software engineering students as well as writing software
+- :telescope: I love writing software as well as studying new consepts and coding techniques
-- 👨🏽‍💻 Writing the scientific articles and creating technical content for [Python Dev Society](https://www.facebook.com/PythonDevSociety);
+- 👨🏽‍💻 Curently studying at SoftUni;
-- 🌱 I am the founder of one of the largest fan groups dedicated to the Python programming language [Python Dev Society](https://www.facebook.com/PythonDevSociety);
+- 🌱 I'm the creator of two websites with wordpress [Lidias Bakery](https://lidiaspastryshop.com/) and [Mobile Service EU](http://mobileserviceeu.com/)    ;
-- :zap: In my free time I like to deal with various aspects of cybersecurity and software development in general
+- :zap: In my free time I do sports, spend time with my family and also like dealing with some tasks to constantly upgrade my software engineering skills.
-- 📫 You can get in touch with me by email at: webbersof@gmail.com and [Facebook](https://www.facebook.com/mario.zahariev.9)
+- 📫 You can get in touch with me by email at: ivailop123@gmail.com and [Facebook](https://www.facebook.com/mario.zahariev.9)

 <br/><br/>